What if you had an amazing HVAC business but nobody knew it?

 How does SEO work with video content?
 First, make sure to include select keywords in the video description.
 This increases the chance someone will find the video when searching on Google.

-Second, when posting to Youtube, make sure to appropriately tag your videos.
+Second, when posting to Youtube, make sure to tag your videos appropriately.
 This increases the chances that some of your other video content will show up as a related video after someone watches the original.

 Finally, don’t forget to include brief calls to action in the video description.
 This helps drive more traffic to your site, especially if you offer users a special deal or discount.